F-1 Engine Injector

 Cleanup by heroicrelics.

 The injector is located near the forward end of the engine.
 Just forward of the injector is the LOX dome (also called the oxidizer dome), through which the liquid oxygen is directed en route to the injector.
 The LOX dome is bolted to the injector by 16 inner-dome support bolts, and both the oxidizer dome and the injector are bolted to the thrust chamber body by 64 outer-dome attach bolts.
-The LOX dome, injector, and thrust chamber body are indexed to each other by one diamond-shaped and one round, noninterchangeable index pin, spaced 180 degrees apart at the interface flanges below the two oxidizer dome inlets.
+The LOX dome, injector, and thrust chamber body are indexed to each other by means of two noninterchangeable index pins, one diamond-shaped and one round, spaced 180 degrees apart at the interface flanges below the two oxidizer dome inlets.
+The pins have different diameters; I believe that the diamond-shaped pin has the larger diameter.

 F-1 engine thrust chamber assembly injector end exploded view diagram